What to do when a craving hits

 Six things that tend to work

-If symptoms feel severe — chest pain, panic that doesn't pass, or sustained low mood — please contact a doctor or a quitline.
+If symptoms feel severe, such as chest pain, panic that doesn't pass, or sustained low mood, please contact a doctor or a quitline.
 Quitting smoking is hard but it shouldn't be dangerous on its own.

 Frequently asked